• Skip to primary navigation

 Instructions

-• In a large bowl, mix the bread flour, salt, powdered milk, sugar and yeast.
-Add the egg, butter and water, and mix with a spoon or spatula until the doughΒ is formed.
+• In a large bowl, mix the bread flour, salt, powdered milk, sugar, and yeast.
+Add the egg, butter, and water, and stir with a spoon or spatula until a dough forms.

-• Oil a large bowl and transfer the dough, covering with a plastic wrap or kitchen towel to prevent the top from drying out.
-Let it rise for 1 hour and 30 minutes to 2 hours, or until it doubles in size.
+• Lightly oil a large bowl, transfer the dough, and cover with plastic wrap or a kitchen towel to prevent it from drying.
+Let it rise for about 1h30, or until it doubles in size.

-• On a lightly floured surface, remove the dough from the bowl and portion in 8, 10 or 12 portions.
-Roll flat each portion and then tightly roll it up, tucking in and sealing the edges so you get an evenly cylinder.
+• On a lightly floured surface, remove the dough from the bowl and divide it into 8, 10, or 12 portions.
+Flatten each portion into a rectangle, then tightly roll it up, tucking and sealing the edges to form an even cylinder.

-• 20 minutes before baking your buns, preheat your oven to 400Β°F, oven rack in the middle shelf.
-In a small bowl, whisk the remaining egg until frothy.
+• About 20 minutes before baking, preheat the oven to 400°F, with the oven rack in the middle position.
+In a small bowl, whisk the egg yolk with one teaspoon of milk.
 Just before baking, brush the top of the buns with the egg wash.

-• Bake the buns for 15 to 20 minutes, or until they are golden brown on top (and sides, if you choose toΒ place them far away from each other).
+• Bake for 15 to 20 minutes, or until the buns are golden brown on top (and on the sides if placed apart).

-• When done, remove them from the oven and sheet pan, placing them into a cooling rack.
-Wait for them to cool, at least 15 minutes, before serving.
+• Once done, remove the buns from the oven and transfer to a cooling rack.
+Let them cool for at least 15 minutes before serving.

 Video